Vamsi-krishna-chinthalapalli/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository holds teh Coursera Capstone project of IBM Data Science professional Certification.
+This repository holds the Coursera Capstone project of IBM Data Science professional Certification.